United States Department of State

 We are not currently accepting applications for this position.
 Please subscribe to receive email updates regarding this vacancy.

-To apply, applicants must first register on USAJOBS at usajobs.gov and create an online federal resume.
+To apply, applicants must first register on USAJOBS at www.usajobs.gov and create an online federal resume.
 Your online resume must be typed or you may cut and paste an existing resume into the space provided.
-Once you have completed the registration process select the "Apply Online" button to the right of the vacancy.
+Once you have completed the registration process, select the "Apply Online" button to the right of the vacancy.
 That button will transfer you to Gateway to State.
+The deadline to submit completed applications is 07/24/2013.

-Follow the "Apply Online" instructions at Gateway to State by answering self-assessment questions for the specific job to which you are applying.
+Follow the "Apply Online"instructions at Gateway to State by answering self-assessment questions for the specific job to which you are applying.
 When completed, the information you provided at USAJOBS and the answers to the Gateway to State questions will become your application.
 Your registration, resume, and responses to questions will be used to evaluate your qualifications for this job.
-In addition, you must fax or upload some information to complete your application package.
+In addition, you may need to fax or upload some information to complete your application package.

 If you are having technical difficulty with the application process, please contact the helpdesk by calling 1-866-656-6830 or by emailing firstname.lastname@example.org.